PurpleBote/bote/docs/v5/packet_types.md

 ### 3.6 Find Close Peers

-Request for K peers close to a key.
+Request for K-peers close to a key.

 `Response Packet` with correct status is expected back `[VER 5]`.